NXT Arrival: Storylines

 The card comprised six matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

-Bo Dallas, the defending NXT Champion heading into NXT Arrival.
+Bo Dallas, the defending NXT Champion heading into Arrival.

 Three matches were promoted for the event.
 The main event featured Bo Dallas defending the NXT Championship against Adrian Neville in a ladder match.
 Neville first won a number one contender match (against Sami Zayn) for Dallas' title on the November 27, 2013, episode of NXT.
 Neville faced Dallas for the title on the next episode and won by count-out, which meant that the title did not change hands.
 Two episodes later, Neville faced Dallas again for the title in a lumberjack match, but lost when lumberjack Tyler Breeze interfered.
 Neville once again became number one contender after Dallas failed to defeat Neville in a beat-the-clock challenge match on the January 22 episode of NXT that arose due to Dallas' boasting.
 On the February 5 episode of NXT, Triple H announced that the championship match would be a ladder match at NXT Arrival.

-Emma, the challenger for the NXT Women's Championship at NXT Arrival.
+Emma, the challenger for the NXT Women's Championship at Arrival.

 The NXT Women's Championship was defended at NXT Arrival by Paige against Emma.
 Back on the July 24, 2013 episode of NXT, Paige defeated Emma in the finals of the tournament to crown the inaugural NXT Women's Champion.
 Emma earned number one contendership status to Paige's title on the August 7 episode of NXT by winning a dance-off.
 Emma later successfully defended her number one contender status against Natalya on the January 1, 2014 NXT.
 It was announced on the February 12 episode of NXT that Emma would receive her championship match at NXT Arrival.

 Cesaro and Sami Zayn's rivalry started on the May 22, 2013 episode of NXT where Zayn made his NXT television debut and scored an upset win over Cesaro, which was the second match he won on that episode.
 Cesaro then won the second and third matches of their series, the latter being a two-out-of-three falls match in August 2013.
 On the January 22, 2014 episode of NXT, Zayn revealed that he had been obsessing about his last match with Cesaro, because "they called [it] the best match all year" but Zayn had lost that match.
 Thus, he challenged Cesaro to another rematch, who declined.
 On the February 12 episode of NXT, Cesaro denied Zayn's challenge again, but Triple H instead made the rematch official for NXT Arrival.